cysouw/graphicalgrammar/text/german.md

 >
 > ('Such sentences can be called "developed", "extended" or (opposite to "naked") "dressed" sentences.')

 The term *bekleidet* leads to a lot of discussion, because of the sexual connotations.
-The term *nackt* is not so much the problem, because this German word in general is used to refer to situation without cover, like *nackter Boden* 'bare floor', and it is also regularly used metaphorically, like in *nackte Angst* 'sheer terror'.
+The term *nackt* is not so much the problem, because this German word is used to refer to many situations without cover, like *nackter Boden* 'bare floor', and it is also regularly used metaphorically, like in *nackte Angst* 'sheer terror'.
 So, there is no sexual connotation with the usage of the word *nackt* when used in opposition to the words *ausgebildet* or *erweitert*.
 However, in opposition to the word *bekleidet* 'dressed' the meaning of the word *nackt* suddenly obtains a strong sexual connotation, clearly meaning 'nude'.
 Some authors [e.g. @billroth1834; @gotzinger1835] use *bekleidet*, maybe because they find it funny and consider it a nice joke to motivate students, while others strongly object to this choice of words as being vulgar, or at least tasteless.

 > Man nennt solche Sätze, welche nur die wesentlichen (Haupt-) Satztheile enthalten, ~~nackte~~, und solche, welche auch noch andere Theile enthalten, (nicht: ~~bekleidete~~, sondern) ~~ausgebildete~~ oder erweiterte Sätze. [@diesterweg1830: 166]
+>
+> ('Sentences which contain only the essential (main) parts are called *nackt* 'naked', and those which also contain other parts are called (not: *bekleidet* 'dressed', but) *ausgebildet* 'developed' or *erweitert* 'expanded' sentences.)

 > Von nackten und bekleideten Sätzen zu reden ist geschmacklos, von nackten und erweiterten ist nicht viel geschmackvoller und enthält außerdem einen schiefen Gegensatz, den man in keiner Schülerarbeit dulden würde. [@kern1883: 5]

-Hoffmann 1839 uses nackter und umkleideter Satz 146-148

-[@kern1880]
+>
+> ('To speak of naked and dressed sentences is tasteless, to speak of naked and extended sentences is not much more tasteful and also contains a distorted contrast that would not be tolerated in any student's work.')

 ### *Periode*

+The term *Periode* as a grammatical term for the complex sentence is widespread in German 18th and 19th Century grammatical texts.
+It is used already by Meiner [-@meiner1781: 446] and Heyse [-@heyse1814: 491] and appears in many works to be discussed in this chapter.
+The precise definition is constantly being disputed, but most authors use the term *Periode* for a complex sentence with many subordinated clauses.

-He uses the term *Periode* for the complex sentence, a term that goes straight back to antiquity.
-Aristotle uses the term *περίοδος* 'periodos' to describe something akin to a complete sentence, consisting of multiple clauses (with *κῶλον* 'kolon' being used for something akin to a clause).
+This term that goes straight back to antiquity.
+Aristotle used the term *περίοδος* 'periodos' to describe something akin to a complete sentence, consisting of multiple clauses (with *κῶλον* 'kolon' being used for something akin to a clause).
 Burkett explains that "the term *periodos* is one of Aristotle‘s visual metaphors, suggesting a circular motion or completeness of thought and rhythm." [@burkett2011: 206].

 > λέγω δὲ περίοδον λέξιν ἔχουσαν ἀρχὴν καὶ τελευτὴν αὐτὴν καθ᾽ αὑτὴν καὶ μέγεθος εὐσύνοπτον (Aristoteles, Rhetorica III 9.3)^[Original online at the Perseus Digital Library < http://data.perseus.org/citations/urn:cts:greekLit:tlg0086.tlg038.perseus-grc1:3.9.3>.]
 >
 > ['I call a period an expression having a beginning and an end in itself and a magnitude easily taken in at a glance.' translation from @burkett2011: 206]

-The term *Periode* as a grammatical term for the complex sentence is widespread in German 18th and 19th Century grammatical texts.
-It is used already by Meiner [-@meiner1781: 446] and Heyse [-@heyse1814: 491] and appears in almost all works to be discussed later in this chapter.
+The desire to summarise the structure of a complex *Periode* is a crucial starting point for the graphical analysis of sentences in 19th Century Germany, starting with Herling [-@herling1823, see [@sec:herling1823]].
+The main tool that is used is a so-called *Periodenbild* 'image of a Period'.
+The basic idea is to assign some symbols to each clause, and then combine these symbols into a visualisation to illustrate the interrelation between the many clauses that make up a *Periode*.
+The term *Periodenbild* for the analysis of a multi-clause sentence was first used by August Lehmann [-@lehmann1833, see [@sec:lehmann1833]].
+His proposal includes a distinction between capital letters for main clauses and lower-case letters for subordinate clauses, a principle that remains a fixture throughout all variants of these *Periodenbilder*.
+In contrast, almost all other details differ widely from author to author.

+Friedrich Diesterweg [-@diesterweg1834, see [@sec:diesterweg1830]] adopted Lehmann's terminology and added the term *Satzbild* for the structure of a monoclausal sentence.
+The two terms *Periodenbild* and *Satzbild* return throughout the 19th Century, but they are used quite interchangeably.
+Even though many authors distinguish between two different graphical analyses, one for single-clause sentences and one for multi-clause sentences, Diesterweg's terminological distinction did not persist.
+Linguistic *Bilder* remain virulent for about 90 years, but then gradually fade away from linguistic memory at the start of the 20th Century.

-## Groundwork
+## *Periodenbild* and *Satzbild*

 ### Moritz (1782) *Deutsche Sprachlehre* {#sec:moritz1782}